Five Really Lame DC Characters

 I think the reason it got under my skin was that through the countless stories I'd read, I'd come across some REALLY lame characters.
 These were characters that when I saw them I had to wonder what natural herbal supplements the writers were smoking when they came up with them.

 Now I understand.
-You see a lot of comic book readers came into the medium after the late 80's and were never really exposed to true lameness.
+You see a lot of comic book readers came into the medium after the late '80s and were never really exposed to true lameness.
 It's not their fault.
 They're spoiled.
-They started reading DC Comics after and never had to go through nauseatingly saccharine storylines that came about in the 70's and early 80's.
-Crisis On Infinite Earths
+They started reading DC Comics after Crisis On Infinite Earths and never had to go through nauseatingly saccharine storylines that came about in the '70s and early '80s.

 I'll get to Marvel's share of really bad ideas in another article, but I'm going to go after the low hanging fruit on this one and hit DC Comics first with their "less than stellar" characters.